I've cleaned houses and spaces professionally. Here are some of my expert tips.

 What Is Biting Me That I Can't See?

-Maybe you've tried some expensive products to get rid of these invisible mites.
-Well let me tell you—I've seen it all: "invisible" flea infestations, bed bug infestations, and scabies infestations.
+Many sufferers say they are like invisible fleas and look like lint and bite or look like tiny white bugs when on the clothes and skin.
+Or maybe it's super tiny black bugs that itch like crazy.
+You might have tried some expensive products to get rid of these invisible mites.
+I've seen it all: "invisible" flea infestations, bed bug infestations, and scabies infestations.
 Yes, it's gross, but the good news is there are ways to kill these bugs and finally have peace of mind.

 - Permethrin Cream or Nix

 - Windex (Ammonia)

 - Heat to Kill the Bugs on Bedding and Clothes